os97673/debase-ruby_core_source/README.md

     $ rake add_source VERSION=2.1.3 PATCHLEVEL=242

-(for pre-releases PATCHLEVEL should not be provided) add_source can use pre-downloaded .tgz (use TGZ_FILE_NAME to pass it) also it can extract patch level from version.h of downloaded sources, so PATCHLEVEL variable is optional.
+add_source can use pre-downloaded .tgz (use TGZ_FILE_NAME to pass it) also it can extract patch level from version.h of downloaded sources, so PATCHLEVEL variable is optional.

+_Adding pre-release versions_.
+For pre-releases PATCHLEVEL should not be provided, as it is not present in distribution.
+To find sources of pre-release versions, this gem will look in `Debase::RubyCoreSource::REVISION_MAP` hash.
+Please add respective entry into this hash on adding pre-release version sources.

 ## Credits